Gul Hameed

 School of Chemistry and Chemical Engineering, Faculty of Engineering and Physical Sciences.About

-Gul Hameed is a PhD student at the University of Surrey.
+Gul Hameed is a PhD candidate at the University of Surrey.
 He holds a BS degree in mechanical engineering from the Pakistan Institute of Engineering and Applied Sciences and an MSc in renewable energy systems engineering from the University of Surrey.
 Previously, Gul’s research spanned thermal energy storage via phase change materials during his undergraduate studies and catalyst development for the reverse water-gas shift process as a research assistant during his master's program.
 He also worked on developing energy planning models to achieve net zero targets as a part of his master's research.
-His research interests cover decarbonizing process systems, the development of algorithms (using machine learning, surrogate modelling, and optimisation) for green processes, low-carbon chemical and fuel production, and the exploration of sustainable energy systems.
+His research interests cover decarbonising process systems, developing algorithms (using machine learning, surrogate modelling, deterministic optimisation theory, and derivative-free optimisation) for green processes, low-carbon/carbon-neutral chemical and fuel production, and exploring sustainable energy systems.

 My qualifications